gabrielcedran/microblog/README.md

 Flask need to know what the entry point is.
 In order to define that, export the environment variable `FLASK_APP={file name}` (example `FLASK_APP=microblog.py`).
 Then simply run the command `flask run`.

 Alternatively `FLASK_APP=app/test.py flask run`.

+### Removing the need to provide FLASK_APP environment variable every time

+Providing FLASK_APP env variable every time a new terminal session is open can be quite tedious.
+Since Flask 1.0 it is possible to automate this process using the package `python-dotenv`.

+1. `pip install python-dotenv`
+2. create a file `.flaskenv` in the root directory and add the following entry `FLASK_APP=microblog.py` (or entry file name).